scipp/scipp/docs/reference/testing.rst

 ----------

 It is possible to write tests in terms of regular functions provided by Scipp such as :func:`scipp.identical` or :func:`scipp.allclose`.
-While this works, error messages produced with those functions contain little information and it is often necessary to inspect the comapred objects manually in case of a test failure.
+While this works, error messages produced with those functions contain little information and it is often necessary to inspect the compared objects manually in case of a test failure.

 For this reason, the :mod:`scipp.testing.assertions` (also available in :mod:`scipp.testing`) module provides a function to compare objects: